-Do you feel as though you are wading through mud and muck just to get through 2020?
+Many of us feel as though we are constantly wading through mud and muck just to get through each day.

-Many of us plow through our days, working on a to-do list, and fall into bed exhausted while wishing this year was just, well OVER.
-Don’t wish away the days.
+Many of us plow through our days, working on a to-do list, and fall into bed exhausted and wanting many times for a do-over.
 Before falling asleep, examine your day and focus on those things you can be grateful for.
-Or just one.
-Maybe it that the dishwasher is doing the dishes for you, or that the dog didn’t get into the trash today.
-Having gratefulness before sleep will set a good frame of mind for the morning.
+Maybe the dishwasher is doing the dishes for you, or the dog didn’t get into the trash today.
+Having gratefulness before sleep can set a better frame of mind for the morning.

 Look forward to growth.

 “Grow through what you go through.”
 If we aren’t learning from our mistakes and circumstances, we aren’t learning and growing.
-What negatives, struggles, or deficiencies from this year can you reframe to fashion something good for you or for others?
-For some, the loss of the job has been the opportunity to learn or create something they have wanted to do but didn’t have time.
-Or maybe your side-hustle can become your main hustle!
+Look at the struggles and challenges you have gone through recently.
+How can you reframe that to fashion something good for you or others?
+For some, a job loss has been the opportunity to learn or create something they have wanted to do but didn’t have time for.
+Or maybe your side hustle can become your main hustle!

 One way to focus on growth is to learn how to create goals with realistic strategies and step by step actions toward success.